What Do I Do With...?

 This item has options for disposal.

-Option 1: Spring 2018 Battery Collection Period
+Option 4: Battery Collection Period (for curbside collection only)

 - Put your used batteries in a transparent, sealable bag.
 On your battery pickup day, place the filled bag on top of your closed organics cart.